vstoykovbg/make-random-seed/README.md

 Possible use cases if you use another wallet
 =====

-I did not tested it with other BIP39 wallets, but it sould work if your wallet does not require your seed to have a valid checksum.
+I did not tested it with other BIP39 wallets, but it should work if your wallet does not require your seed to have a valid checksum.

 Make secure passphrases
 =====